Quantum metrics from length functions on \'etale groupoids: Preliminaries

-The following two examples show how we may attempt to construct compact quantum metric spaces from discrete groups equipped with length functions and from classical compact metric spaces.
-Indeed, as \'etale groupoids may be viewed as joint generalizations of discrete groups and locally compact Hausdorff spaces, these examples will provide the inspiration for how to construct compact quantum metric spaces from \'etale groupoids with compact unit spaces.
+The following two examples show how we may attempt to construct compact quantum metric spaces from discrete groups equipped with length functions, and from classical compact metric spaces.
+Indeed, as \'etale groupoids may be viewed as joint generalizations of discrete groups and locally compact Hausdorff spaces, these examples will provide the inspiration for how to construct compact quantum metric spaces in \cref{sec:CQMS-from-groupoids}.

 \begin{example} Let $\Gamma$ denote a countable discrete group with unit $e$.
-Suppose $\ell \colon \Gamma \to [0,\infty)$ is a length function, by which we mean $\ell$ satisfies $\ell(x) = 0$ if and only if $x = e$, $\ell(x^{-1}) = \ell(x)$ for all $x \in \Gamma$, and $\ell(xy) \leq \ell(x) + \ell(y)$ for all $x,y \in \Gamma$.
+Suppose $\ell \colon \Gamma \to [0,\infty)$ is a length function, by which we mean $\ell$ satisfies $\ell(g) = 0$ if and only if $g = e$, $\ell(g^{-1}) = \ell(g)$ for all $g \in \Gamma$, and $\ell(g_1g_2) \leq \ell(g_1) + \ell(g_2)$ for all $g_1,g_2 \in \Gamma$.
 Moreover, suppose $\ell$ is proper, that is, $\ell^{-1}([0,r])$ is finite for all $r \geq 0$.
 The proper length function $\ell$ gives rise to a self-adjoint unbounded operator given by the self-adjoint closure of the operator

-where $(\delta_x)_{x \in \Gamma}$ is the canonical basis for $\ell^2(\Gamma)$.
+where $(\delta_g)_{g \in \Gamma}$ is the canonical basis for $\ell^2(\Gamma)$.
 We also denote the closure of the above operator by $D_\ell$ for simplicity.
 The triple $(C_c (\Gamma), \ell^2 (\Gamma), D_\ell)$ then defines a spectral triple for the $C^*$-algebra $\Cred (\Gamma)$ \cite{Connes1989}.
 We obtain a derivation

 where $\Lambda \colon \Cred(\Gamma) \to B(\ell^2(\Gamma))$ is the left regular representation.
 By $\overline{[D_\ell, \Lambda(f)]}$ we mean the closure of the operator $[D_\ell, \Lambda(f)]$.
-In \cite{Rieffel2004Memoirs} Rieffel uses the derivation $\delta$ to construct a slip-norm on $C_c(\Gamma)$.
+In \cite{Rieffel02CQMS} Rieffel uses the derivation $\delta$ to construct a slip-norm on $C_c(\Gamma)$.
 Note that here $C_c (\Gamma)$ is realized as an operator system inside the $C^*$-algebra $\Cred (\Gamma)$.
 Moreover, $C_c(\Gamma)$ is dense in $\Cred(\Gamma)$, so $S(\Cred (\Gamma)) \cong S(C_c(\Gamma))$ through the restriction map.
 Specifically, for $f \in C_c(\Gamma)$, he sets